google/dart-neats/typed_sql/doc/12_testing.md

 }
 ```

-The `DatabaseAdaptor.postgresTestDatabase` will connect to a postgres database,
+The `DatabaseAdapter.postgresTestDatabase` will connect to a postgres database,
-create a new database, return a `DatabaseAdaptor` connected to the new database,
+create a new database, return a `DatabaseAdapter` connected to the new database,
-and delete the database when `close()` is called on the `DatabaseAdaptor`.
+and delete the database when `close()` is called on the `DatabaseAdapter`.

-For this to work `DatabaseAdaptor.postgresTestDatabase` constructor **must**
+For this to work `DatabaseAdapter.postgresTestDatabase` constructor **must**
 connect a postgres database as _administrator_, you can specify connection
 parameters directly, but if you don't it assumes a database is accessible using:
  * `$PGHOST`, defaults to `'127.0.0.1'`,